 Must have UI elements before online merchandising works in e-Commerce

 First impressions are the best impressions.
 Before you invest in a merchandising engine for your online store, you must have basic UI elements in place.
 You will not buy a car with a fabulous engine but looks ugly or has poor design elements.
 The same applies to visitors at your online store, who need to be guided to find a product of interest.
-While a merchandising engine can help predict or influence what products are displayed in search or other listing pages, the user interface of the listing pages has to be designed keeping your visitor & online category in mind.
+While a merchandising engine can help predict or influence what products are displayed in search or other listing pages, the user interface of the listing pages has to be designed to keep your visitor & online category in mind.

 The basic UI elements of any listing page are the filters, sort options, and product thumbnails.
 Within each of these, a retailer needs to think through many factors to influence how your visitors will react when they are on that page.